 Teens must read a book from a chosen list and write a review to receive their bookworm bucks.

 The HEB program is for Texas children between the ages of 3-12.
-I have confirmed that it will begin in July (though the link has not been updated yet to reflect the 2018 program).
-Previously, kids need to read ten books and record them in the provided log.
+Kids need to read ten books and record them in the provided log.
 An adult initials the log and mails it in by October 1st for a t-shirt.

 The Scholastic Challenge runs from May 6th through September 6th, 2019 (pre-registration begins April 8.
 Students must receive a username and password from their educator, librarian, or other registered leaders.
 They will log their reading minutes into the Scholastic website and earn digital rewards as they complete weekly reading challenges.
 If you homeschool register as an educator and when it asks you to choose your school choose “My school is not on the list” and you will be prompted into the homeschool section.